pikaimandal/nilanetwork/README.md

-#This repository is for the Nila Network website!
+#This repository of the https://nila.network website!
-Meet NilaNetwork, the all-in-one Crypto solution & the largest and only Crypto Network securing the digital economy from every type of scam or fraud!
-The main network behind NilaSafe, NilaSwap, NilaPad, NilaKart, NilaWallet, NilaPay and NilaFinance!
+Nila Network is a blockchain-based company that aimsto provide multiple crypto solutions with both DeFi &CeFi projects.
+NILA is the native token of the NilaNetwork.